 Many beginners bristle at the very mention of intentionally killing a tree.
 So some explanation is required.
 What possible reason could there be to girdle a tree in this way?

 Well, let's say that you own (but do not regularly live at) an extensive piece of property that borders upon the forest.
-On one portion of this property, your plans are to eventually have an open space (perhaps for a lawn area).
+On one portion of this property, your plans are to eventually have an open space of lawn area.
 In the meantime, you need to keep the brush down in this spot as best you can.
 If a sapling (that is, a young tree) begins to emerge, and you do not have time right away to cut it down, you may want to stop it in its tracks by killing it.
 So you girdle it.
 Later, at your leisure, you can remove it.
-That would be an example of a legitimate reason to kill a tree.

 When Girdling Is Accidental